 Different people have different perceptions of parental control software.
 But most people think that this type of software should be used to monitor the activities of the children.
 The Internet is a world of everything.
 Most of the contents of the internet are not suitable for children.

-Moreover, they are always curious about different matters, and that could lead them to distract from their path.
+Moreover, they are always curious about different matters, which could lead them to distract from their path.
 If you think that your child is consuming only kids friendly content, excessive screen time is a serious matter that you should be concerned about.
-These are the cases when the parental control and web filtering software come in handy.
+These are the cases when parental control and web filtering software come in handy.

 They allow you to control their screen time, content type, accessible websites, and many other aspects to protect them against distractions.
 Linux comes with some great parental control settings, just like any other major operating system.
 But if you want more advanced controls, then there are some Linux parental control tools you should check out.